isomerpages/pmo-nptd/_our-population/0-overview.md

 ![Public housing in Singapore, image by iStock](/images/stock-image-10.jpg)

-For Singapore to have a sustainable population, policies are needed to build a **strong and cohesive** society with Singaporeans at its core, a **dynamic and vibrant economy** to provide good jobs and opportunities for Singaporeans, and a **high quality living environment** for all.
+For Singapore to have a sustainable population, policies are needed to build a **strong and cohesive** society with Singaporeans at its heart, a **dynamic and vibrant economy** to provide good jobs and opportunities for Singaporeans, and a **high quality living environment** for all.

 Singapore’s resident Total Fertility Rate<sup>1</sup> has remained below the replacement rate of 2.1 for many years.
 This trend reflects a broader demographic shift in the country.
 This trend reflects a broader demographic shift in the country, with couples marrying later and having fewer children.

 **Life expectancy** in Singapore is on the rise.
 Our seniors are also increasingly healthier and better educated.
 But an **ageing population with low fertility** means that larger groups of older Singaporeans are entering their retirement years, while a smaller number is entering the workforce.
-The working age citizen population will gradually decline.
 Consequently, there will be fewer working age Singaporeans to drive the economy, and to support the ageing population.

 A low fertility rate is hence an existential issue for Singapore.
 We aim for a Singapore that is **[Made For Families](https://www.go.gov.sg/madeforfamilies)** — a strong ecosystem that celebrates and supports Singaporeans in every stage of their marriage and parenthood journey.
 Singapore takes a comprehensive approach to support Singaporeans in achieving their marriage and parenthood aspirations.
 This includes continually improving measures in areas such as accessible, affordable and quality housing, preschool, healthcare, overall child-raising costs and family-friendly physical infrastructure.
 Partnerships with the private and people sector are also essential to promote better work-life harmony and social enthusiasm for young children.